jackiepiepkorn/CSE-110-Lab/index.md

 My favorite programming language is Java.
 It's the first language I learned theoretical concepts in, which was through AP Computer Science A. I also really like Java's syntax and how "complete" it feels, which is why I honestly prefer it over Python.

-I mean, look at printing in both languages
+I mean, look at printing in both languages:

 Python
 ```